narimanmani/cimet2/README.md

 4. Uploads the generated `output/Delta.json` artifact so you can inspect the detected changes.

 Supplying a different branch or tag in the workflow dispatch form adjusts both commits before running the delta extraction.

+### Spinnaker ISAR metrics workflow

+Use the `.github/workflows/spinnaker-metric-extraction.yml` workflow to run CIMET's ISAR metrics module against [spinnaker/spinnaker](https://github.com/spinnaker/spinnaker).
+Launch **Run metric extraction (CIMET's ISAR metrics module)** from the **Actions** tab and provide an optional branch or tag (default `main`).

+The workflow performs the following steps:

+1. Builds the CIMET project with Maven.
+2. Clones the selected branch of Spinnaker and identifies the most recent commit together with the latest commit at or before the two-month cut-off.
+3. Generates a temporary `config.json` targeting the desired branch of Spinnaker.
+4. Executes the ISAR metrics runner (`mvn -P run-metrics exec:java`) providing both commits so the report contains metrics snapshots for the entire two-month window.
+5. Uploads the generated `output/metrics-summary.txt` artifact so you can review the reported cohesion and coupling metrics for each commit.